 UNI(Universale Notation Ideal) prints standardized graphical scores for conceptual music according to a new system that is created to help conceptual composers in developing and exchanging conceptual music within one uniform language.
 The actual printing of the thermal paper is a stochastic performance in itself.

 "Our audible/profitable economy/exhibition" is initiated by "nothing more", a loosely connected group sharing an interest in working together, FLOSS approaches for artistic production and questioning technologies and economies.
+A git repository is available here.
 Currently involved are:

 Niek Hilkmann is a twenty-first century polymath, hailing from Rotterdam, with a background in art history, media design, musicology and natural history.
 He conducted the first amateur avant-garde orchestra, created the first moving panorama since the nineteenth century and curated events such as "Will VHS Save The Universe?" and "Floppy Totaal”.